 Qualifications for freshmen are based on the high school GPA and SAT or ACT score.
 Transfers qualify based on the cumulative college GPA.
 Transfers with less than twenty-four (24) transferable credits will be reviewed based on the high school record, standardized test scores, and satisfactory academic progress.

-Academic awards are renewable, providing the student maintains a minimum cumulative GPA each year as determined by the scholarship received.
+Academic awards are renewable, providing the student maintains satisfactory academic progress each year.